MARCO-K/SecurityInfo/README.md

 The summary view includes fields like Title, Status, Severity, and boolean flags (e.g., IsNvdAvailable, IsCisaKevAvailable, IsGitHubAvailable) to quickly see which sources have data.
 Use `-vulnDetails` to include full nested objects from each source (NVD_Data, CveOrg_Data, CisaKev_Data, Epss_Data, ExploitDb_Data, Euvd_Data, GitHub_Data).

+## Contributing

+Contributions are welcome!
+Please read our [Contributing Guidelines](CONTRIBUTING.md) to get started.

+Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.

 ## License

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.